AdobeDocs/adobe-io-events/src/pages/guides/using/aem/cloud-native/index.md

 ---
-title: AEM Events as a Cloud Service
+title: AEM Cloud Service Events
 description: Introduction to the all-new AEM Events in AEM as a Cloud Service
 ---